fsu-ml/fsu-ml.github.io/README.md

 ![Inspiring_banner](inspiring_banner2.jpg)

-**We have our first meeting on Fri 29 Aug (see below), do come and join!!
+**We have our first meeting on Fri 1 Sep (see below), do come and join!!
 We will then agree on topics and fill in the table below.**

 # FSU SC Machine Learning Seminar